Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable3.md

 First, you'll need to demonstrate that you can take advantage of some of the basic features of the DFRobot LCD necessary for creating a useful user interface.
 Before attempting to use the LCD, make sure the Adafruit motor hat is either off of the Pi, or its `I2C` address has been changed by creating a solder bridge on the `A0` jumper, otherwise the LCD will not be able to communicate with the Pi.

 To demonstrate grasp of how to set up and use the LCD and its buttons, create a program which displays an integer starting at 0 on the LCD.
-Whenever the top LCD button is pressed, the number increments by 1 and whenever the botton LCD button is pressed, the number decrements by 1.
+Whenever the top LCD button is pressed, the number increments by 1 and whenever the bottom LCD button is pressed, the number decrements by 1.

 To accomplish this, you'll need to read through the [DFRobot LCD documentation](https://wiki.dfrobot.com/I_O_Expansion_HAT_for_Pi_zero_V1_0_SKU_DFR0604IIC_16X2_RGB_LCD_KeyPad_HAT_1_0_SKU_DFR0514_DFR0603).
 We've included the library needed to use the LCD (`rgb1602.py`) under the `lib` directory in your starter repository on the class Github, and you should look through it to get an idea of how to use the LCD.
 It should also be helpful to look through the [DFRobot provided examples on Github](https://github.com/DFRobot/DFRobot_RGB1602_RaspberryPi).